 1. Sign up for MaxCDN.
 My 25% off coupon + 2 free months for annual billing = $90/year.
-Then use the steps below or watch my video tutorial.
+Now use the instructions below or watch my Youtube video.
 MaxCDN also has their own tutorial.

 2. Once signed up, go to your MaxCDN dashboard and go to Zones → Create Pull Zone:

-5. In your MaxCDN Account tab, go to API → View All → Create Application:
+5. Still in MaxCDN, go to the “Account” tab and go to API → View All → Create Application:

 - Name/description should be your sitename

 - Application URL and Callback URL should be empty

-6. Once you’ve created an API, leave that window open too.
-So now you should have both your pull zone and API info open in different 2 tabs, which is the info we need for W3 Total Cache:
+6. After creating an API, leave that window open too.
+So now you should have your pull zone info and API info (step 4 and 5) open in 2 tabs, which is the info we need for W3 Total Cache: